 Hi everyone

 It's been I while I read something by Margaret Atwood so I wanted to try something I hadn't read before.
 Her books have been very hit and miss for me.
-For example; I love The Handmaid's Tale but I'm not sure I will read The Testaments, I had to DNF Oryx and Crake and I found Lady Oracle to be Ok.
+For example; I loved The Handmaid's Tale but I'm not sure I will read The Testaments, I had to DNF Oryx and Crake and I found Lady Oracle to be just ok.
+So, I went into Surfacing with cautious curiosity.

 I read this book on my e-reader.